codr7/tyred/README.md

 I've written a ton of implementations in different languages over the years.
 Some made it all the way into production, which inevitably lead to further refinements of the ideas.

 ### License
-Plain old MIT, except for members of the following organisations:
+Plain old MIT, except for members of the following organizations:

 - 365ID
 - Devoteam Creative Tech